 About pages are often the second most visited pages on websites, but unfortunately, people get them wrong.
 Your About page shouldn’t be all about you but rather is a place where you can further describe how you can help your potential clients and why your company is the best choice for them.

 Testimonials are one of the most powerful weapons you have in your sales arsenal.
 By hearing first-hand accounts of how your service has helped people, your clients will be more likely to believe you can help them too.

 77. Use a FAQ Section on Your Website

 Your FAQ section is one of the best sales tools you have on your website.
 It can be used to handle objections, further educate your audience and obviously, answer the common questions that keep on popping up.

 78. Audit Your Website For Anything Broken

 Auditing your website is a simple process of going through all the pages on your website and making sure everything works.
-That means clicking all the links, making sure all the images load, testing your website on different devices and making sure there are no styling issues.
+That means clicking all the links, making sure all the images load, testing your website on different devices, and ensuring there are no styling issues.

 79. Offer a Lead Magnet

 A lead magnet is anything people might find valuable and would exchange their contact details for.
-Common lead magnets include eBooks, short courses, checklists, videos and free consultations.
+Standard lead magnets include eBooks, short courses, checklists, videos and free consultations.

 Once you have people’s contact information, you now have a way to follow up with them after they have left your website.